The undisputed leader in social media management

 As your business gets bigger, it's hard to manage customer relationships with just a regular CRM system.
 That's when you need a CRM that also works with social media.

-So, today, we'll be explaining what social CRM is exactly, and we'll be talking about the features that’ll help you change the way you connect with customers.
+So, today, we'll be explaining what social CRM is exactly, and we'll be talking about the features that will help you change the way you connect with customers.
 We'll also be showcasing real-world examples so you get a fuller idea of how you can foster better customer relationships.
 So, let’s kick things off with the meaning of the term.

 What is social CRM?

 A social customer relationship management (social CRM) system integrates social media platforms with traditional CRM software.
 Unlike standard CRM, it's not just about emails and phone calls.
-Socially enabled CRM also works with social media platforms like Twitter, Facebook, LinkedIn, Instagram and many more.
+Socially enabled CRM also works with social media platforms like Twitter, Facebook, LinkedIn, Instagram, and many more.

 Having this type of CRM is vital in today’s world as customers are always talking about your brand on social media.